-The Ubele Initiative will design and deliver a development programme which aims to empower 24 young women from 4 London boroughs to become change agents in their communities.
+The Ubele Initiative designed and delivered a development programme which aimed to empower 24 young women from 4 London boroughs to become change agents in their communities.

-Practical skills and peer led skill share sessions will be offered for e.g. developing interviews techniques / skills; use of audio equipment, film and photography, use of social media, community mapping etc. Ubele's young emerging leaders (many of whom are interested in community activism), will also be encouraged to share their practical skills thereby acting as positive role models increasing their levels of competence and confidence.
+Practical skills and peer led skill share sessions were offered for e.g. developing interviews techniques / skills; use of audio equipment, film and photography, use of social media, community mapping etc. Ubele's young emerging leaders (many of whom are interested in community activism), were also encouraged to share their practical skills thereby acting as positive role models increasing their levels of competence and confidence.

-As a result of this programme, young women will have increased community knowledge, practical skills and experience and enhance their overall competence to take on community leadership roles to be able more aware of strategies for implementing change to tackle issues affecting their local community.
+As a result of this programme, young women increased their community knowledge, practical skills and experience and enhanced their overall competence to take on community leadership roles and be more aware of strategies for implementing change to tackle issues affecting their local community.

 The project was delivered between June 2017 and January 2018.